 The WJEC Eduqas GCSE in Drama is an exciting, inspiring and practical course.
 The specification promotes involvement in and enjoyment of Drama, as performers.
 Additionally it provides opportunities to attend live theatre performances and to develop skills as informed and thoughtful audience members.
 Learners will be given opportunities to participate in and interpret their own and others' drama.
 They will explore different performance styles through practitioners and genres, work collaboratively to develop ideas and experiment with drama techniques to produce a piece of original theatre.
 They will also have the opportunity to participate in a scripted performance.
+It is important that students choosing this subject have a high level of attendance as a lot of the course involves group work.

-Component 1- Devising Theatre - Learners participate in the creation, development and performance of an original piece of devised theatre inspired by a stimulus, chosen from a selection from the exam board.
+Component 1 - Devising Theatre - Learners participate in the creation, development and performance of an original piece of devised theatre inspired by a stimulus, chosen from a selection from the exam board.
 Students are free to choose their own performance style and practitioner when creating their performance.
+Students will also complete a written portfolio of 900 words and a written evaluation of their final performance.